ikstream/owrtconfig/README.md

 * network is configured with `iproute2` (welcome to the future!!)
 * Disable `network-manger` (if you are using it on your ethernet card) with a commandline argument.
-You do not want to have `network-manager` running on `eth0`, while using that tool!
+You do not want to have `network-manager` running on `eth0`, while using that tool! #TODO:HOWTO
 * modular function design which is hopefully reuseable by other tools, or are at least easily enhanceable.
 * node config is written in shell script, so they are just variables to set.
+You need to write the model definition and the defaults of the "factory" state, and the "failsafe" mode.
+"OpenWRT" has defaults, too.
+If a more specific name of a model is the same as the defaults for a whole family, then just use symlinks, please.
+Due the nature of shell-syntax, you can use includes.

 [1] Cause of a bug, I had to cheat a little bit, and just set the password via `telnet` to enable `ssh`, and then just flash via `ssh`.

 [2] By *custom* I mean of course a OpenWrt derivat.

-### Example usage
+### Example use-cases

 ```
 # Unpack your device,
 # Setup your node config file... and
+- `./defaults/models`
+- `./defaults/factory`
+- `./defaults/failsafe`, if the device does support tftp-boot
+# place i.e. a firmware-file in `./firmware-images/custom`
+# `./firemware-images/openwrt` contains either stable release or
+# something like this....

-# and plugin for the first time, or go ahead to the next command...
+# power on te router for the first time, or go ahead to the next command...

 time ./owrtflash-ng.sh --nodes 0142 --from factory --to openwrt --sudo

 # Now flash your own firmware over the virgin OpenWrt